 The farm table is another great introduction to event rentals.
 The texture and heft of the table are a step up from banquet tables, and their style means you don't have to cover them with linens, giving you more flexibility with your design.

 "Just like chairs, you can definitely opt to dress up your hotel or standard party rental option, or you can look beyond and investigate custom-built or customizable bars," says Baugh.
 A round bar can easily be arranged in any room, and Pink Monkey's curved bar has front panels that can be customized with graphics to fit your theme, from a textured aspen bark image to modern linen fabric.

 Layering details and filling spaces helps bring home a design scheme.
-Marquee letters, spelling everything from LOVE to your new monogram, are a playful lighting source and look great behind a bar.
-Tufted or leather lounge furniture can give your bar area a laid-back atmosphere, or create a sultry late-night party.
+Marquee letters and spelling everything from LOVE to your new monogram are playful lighting sources that look great behind a bar.
+Tufted or leather lounge furniture can give your bar area a laid-back atmosphere or create a sultry late-night party.
 A set of antlers, clustered lanterns, the perfect mismatched candlesticks, or throw pillows in a playful fabric will help tie the design scheme together.

 "In addition to décor items, we also rent additional details and interactive items that help add to the festivities," says Sebastian.
 "We've provided confetti cannons, champagne bottles topped with sparklers, and lawn games like giant Jenga and customized cornhole sets."
 Interactive décor will really bring your celebration to life!